tjb-altf4/spacemesh-psm/README.md

 If you like spacemesh-psm and would like to say thanks, you can donate to this Spacemesh address: `sm1qqqqqqxjq5nkqmvnqnkl0t9hz8shwkuhqdervnchju963`

 ### Help
 Please note that this repository is maintained by a fellow community member.
 I can only provide support for software bugs and issues directly related to the code in this repository.
-For general questions, usage inquiries, or issues not related to software bugs, we recommend checking out the official Spacemesh Discord (see https://spacemesh.io/) and seeking help from the community.
+For general questions, usage inquiries, or issues not related to software bugs, I recommend checking out the official Spacemesh Discord (see https://spacemesh.io/) and seeking help from the community.